ioccc-src/winner/2018/mills/README.md

 (although the number of tracks is a compile time parameter, and the `v0` build commands set it to the correct value).

-The second problem is that we are simulating a system that can have up to 124K words of memory on a system with only 8K words total.
+The second problem is that we are emulating a system that can have up to 124K words of memory on a system with only 8K words total.
 That meant I needed to virtualize the PDP-11/40's physical memory (and add a few more tracks to the disk to hold the virtualization).